Romell Quioto: Tractor

 On 13 January 2024, after seven continuous seasons in Major League Soccer, Quioto joined Persian Gulf Pro League club Tractor.
 However, his contract was terminated on 2 February that year, without making a single appearance for the Iranian side.

+Saudi Arabia

 Al-Arabi

 On 7 February 2024, Quioto signed with Saudi First Division League club Al-Arabi.
+He made his debut in the league the following 20 February, in a 1–0 away loss to Al-Safa Club.
+Quioto came off the bench and even scored a goal, but it was ruled out by VAR.
+He would go on to score his first goal for the club on 5 March, in a 5–2 away victory against city rivals Al-Najma.
+Quioto left the club following the expiration of his contract in the summer of 2025.

+Al-Najma

+On 3 August 2025, Quioto signed with newly-promoted Saudi Pro League club Al-Najma.

+Al-Faisaly

+After ten appearances without a single goal contribution for Al-Najma, Quioto signed with second-tier side Al-Faisaly on 21 January 2026.
+He made his debut for the club five days later, scoring the third goal in the 3–0 away rout of his former side Al-Arabi.

+Al-Ula

+On 8 July 2026, after achieving promotion to the top flight with Al-Faisaly, Quioto joined second-tier side Al-Ula.

 International career

 He earned his first cap for Honduras on 29 February 2012 in a friendly match against Ecuador.
 Quioto represented Honduras at the 2016 Summer Olympics and made 6 appearances and scored 1 goal, helping Honduras finish 4th.
 He scored his first senior team goal on 10 February 2016, a 1–3 loss to Guatemala in a friendly.
 On 10 October 2017, Quioto scored the winning goal against Mexico in the last match of 2018 World Cup Qualifiers which sent the Hondurans to the Inter-Continental Playoff where they lost to Australia.